by Texas Homesteader ~

 No onion chopping/sautéing is even necessary for this recipe that way!
 Shortcuts, my friends.
 Shortcuts.

-Deglazing The Pan
+Deglazing The Instant Pot Pan

-With the IP still set to sauté and while the inner liner is still hot, I splashed in a little juice from the pepperoncini jar and got to work deglazing the pot with a wooden spatula.
+With the IP set to sauté wile the inner liner is still hot, splash in a little juice from the pepperoncini jar and deglaze the pot with a wooden spatula.
+It usually takes less than a minute.

 Cooking The Instant Pot Roast

 There’s no need to add any additional seasonings – not even salt & pepper.
-The jar of sliced Pepperoncini with its juice will provide all the flavor that’s needed.
+The jar of sliced Pepperoncini with its juice will usually provide all the flavor that’s needed.

-Optional Potatoes & Carrots
+Optional Potatoes & Carrots With Pot Roast

 I mean, it’s gonna all cook at the same time with no additional hands-on from me.
 So why not have it provide the main entrée and the side dishes too?